Howe829/websearch-mcp-server/README.md

 -   **Web Search:** Perform web searches using different providers.
 Currently, only Bing is supported.
 -   **Markdown Conversion:** Convert the content of a URL into Markdown format.
 -   **Wechat Official Account Articles:** Search and retrive wechat official account articles content.
+-   **GitHub Search:** Easily search for anything on GitHub — repositories, users, issues, and more.

 ## Getting Started